finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Install Webpack

-First of all, we need to install **webpack**.
-But, we need to install 3 packages for webpack to works.
-First `webpack`, the main or core functionalities webpack.
-Second `webpack-cli`, so we can use webpack from our command line, and third is `webpack-dev-server`, it's a server for development that provides us with a simple web server and the ability to use live reloading.
+There are 3 packages that we need to install for the **webpack** to work.
+First, `webpack`, the main or core functionality of webpack.
+Second, Second `webpack-cli`, so we can use webpack from our command line, and third is `webpack-dev-server`, it's a development server that provides us with a simple web server and the ability to use live reloading.

 Let's install 3 of those: